xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 ### Lock Aspect Ratio {#lock-aspect-ratio}

 Still taking the top-left anchor as an example, when locking the aspect ratio, we can't directly set its position.
-Instead, we need to recalculate the top-left anchor position based on the shape's aspect ratio at the start of dragging, while keeping the bottom-right anchor position fixed.
+We need to recalculate the top-left anchor's position based on the shape's aspect ratio at the start of dragging, while keeping the bottom-right anchor position fixed.

-First, record the shape's aspect ratio when starting to drag the anchor, equivalent to the diagonal slope:
+First, record the shape's aspect ratio when the drag anchor starts, equivalent to the diagonal slope:

 ```ts
 if (input.pointerDownTrigger) {